Skip to content

 People no longer want to be seen as toys.
 We can't get around it.
 Museums can't get around it.

-Searching for what I stand for and what path I should take, time and again I come across facts that confuse and amaze me.
+Searching for what I stand for and which way to go, time and again I come across facts that confuse and amaze me.
 I live in a country where only a single woman is in De Volkskrant top ten most influential people - in tenth place, that is.
 Only three out of 100 young Dutch millionaires...

-September 26, 17:00 Culture Press readers' drinks: the beginning of a beautiful friendship?
+September 26, 17:00 Culture Press readers' drinks: the start of a beautiful friendship?

 Ten years ago, I got new glasses.
 Two weeks later, a retired ophthalmologist drove his car through my left leg and a month after that, from a wheelchair - fortunately temporary - the idea for the Cultural Press Bureau was born.
 Partly because the arts editorships of the Associated Press Service and NRC were decimated.
 So September 26 is just a date,...